Bauer Media Group

 Heinrich Bauer Publishing (Heinrich Bauer Verlag KG), trading as Bauer Media Group, is a German multimedia conglomerate headquartered in Hamburg.
 It operates worldwide and owns more than 600 magazines, over 400 digital products and 50 radio and TV stations, as well as print shops, postal, distribution and marketing services.
-It also operates out-of-home advertising across Europe, following its takeover of Clear Channel Europe in April 2025.
+It also operates outdoor advertising across Europe, following its takeover of Clear Channel Europe in April 2025.
 Bauer has a workforce of approximately 11,000 in 17 countries.

 Bauer Verlagsgruppe has been managed by five generations of the Bauer family.
 In November 2010, Heinz Heinrich's daughter Yvonne Bauer became CEO and 85% owner of the Bauer Media Group after joining the family business in 2005.

 In February 2021, Bauer Media Group announced it was to acquire Ireland's Communicorp Group, subject to regulatory approval.
 The acquisition was completed on 1 June 2021.

 History

 The company was founded in 1875 by the German lithographer Johann Andreas Ludolph Bauer (1852–1941).
 He opened a printing shop in Hamburg at the age of 23.
 The focus was on the production of business cards.
 The company was initially taken over by his son Heinrich Friedrich Matthias (1874–1949) and later continued by his grandson Alfred (1898–1984), who joined the company in 1918 and became a partner in 1935.
 In 1903, the company bought the Rothenburgsorter Zeitung, a for free advertising paper, and incorporated a stationery business.
 A high-speed printing press and a typesetting machine were among the new working capital of the general partnership J. A. L. Bauer & Sons, also founded in 1903, which now employed around 20 people.

 CEO Alfred Bauer became member of the Nazi Party in 1939.
 By ingratiation of Bauer Verlag to the Nazi regime, the Bauer journals had more success.
 This was identified in research conducted in 2020 by the Norddeutscher Rundfunk media magazine Zapp and the news magazine Der Spiegel, which demonstrated a proximity of the content of Rundfunkkritik or Funk-Wacht (Radio Watch) to Nazi ideology.
 In 1942, however, Funk-Wacht was discontinued due to a lack of paper.

 In 2024 the company commissioned a comprehensive study from the Historiker-Genossenschaft eG, a cooperative of historical researchers, to examined the corporate history of the Bauer Media Group during the Nazi era, and published the results.